-Where an estimate of fair value could not be made, the tangible capital asset was recognized at a nominal value.
-Land is the only asset where nominal value were assigned.
+Where an estimate of fair value cannot be made, the tangible capital asset is recognized at a nominal value.
+Land is the only asset where nominal values are assigned.

 d) Works of Art and Historical Treasures

 The City manages and controls various works of art and non-operational historical cultural assets including buildings, artifacts, paintings and sculptures located at City sites and public display areas.
 These assets are not recorded as tangible capital assets and are not amortized.